How To Make DIY Birthday Yard Signs

-- Corrugated Plastic Sheeting – It’s like all weather plastic cardboard.
+- Corrugated Plastic Sheeting – I found that this corrugated plastic sheeting is the best material for diy yard signs.
+It’s like all weather plastic cardboard.
 We found ours at the Home Depot.
 We purchased the 36″ x 72″ and were able to squeeze 23 different 12″ letters and numbers.
 Of course it depends on what letters and numbers you’re using.
 I would suggest cutting out your templates first then estimating what size panel or how many panels to purchase.

 - Utility Knife – Make sure it has a sharp blade.
 I like our Scotch Titanium Retractable Blade Utility Knife.

 - Landscaping staples – can also be found in home improvement store or garden center.
 We used 6″ landscaping staples.
 Make sure you get enough.
 We used two for letter’s like “H” and “A” and 1 per letter for the “Y”, and “i”.
 They are sold in large quantities so you might just want to go for the 100 pack if you might add extra signs in the yard or have other projects down the road.

 We used our silhouette cameo to cut out letters that we sized to fit on our 12 x 12 cutting mat.
 I would think of your widest letter you’re using and size the font based on that letter.
 For us, the “M” in the birthday boy’s name was the biggest letter.

 We found a font size that worked with that letter then used the similar font size for all of the other letters to keep them consistent.